 The Real Cost of Headless WooCommerce

-Let’s be specific about what headless actually costs:
+Here’s what headless costs:

 - Project cost: $70-100K minimum for a proper implementation